timayres/3DL_scripts/README.md

 ##History
-This project was created to automate many of the repetitive tasks involved with processing and preparing 3D scans with color textures (primarily of people) for 3D printing, although it is applicable to other use cases as well.
+This project was created to automate many of the repetitive tasks involved with processing and preparing 3D scans (primarily of people) with color textures for 3D printing, although it is applicable to other use cases as well.

 Although there are a growing number of tools to prepare models for 3D printing, many of these do not work with color or textures.
-In the Free software world [MeshLab](http://meshlab.sourceforge.net/) and [Blender](https://www.blender.org/) are the primary tools of choice for working with such models.
-Additional tools used include ADMesh and OpenSCAD, however these only work with STLs and are thus suitable for colorless geometry data only.
+In the FLOSS software world [MeshLab](http://meshlab.sourceforge.net/) and [Blender](https://www.blender.org/) are the primary tools of choice for working with such models.
+Additional tools used include [OpenSCAD](http://www.openscad.org/) and [ADMesh](https://github.com/admesh/admesh), however these only work with STLs and are thus suitable for colorless geometry data only.

-While creating these programs, a simple yet improved interface to meshlabserver (the command line scripting version of MeshLab) was created.
+While creating these programs, a simple yet improved interface to meshlabserver (the command line scripting interface to MeshLab) was created.
 This may be useful to others (anyone who wants to script with MeshLab) even if the 3DP apps are not used.

 ##Status
 This code should be considered ALPHA quality at best.
 Interfaces and usage may change at any time, many planned features have not yet been implemented, some features have had little or no testing, any many bugs are surely waiting to be found.
 You have been warned!
 Still, even in its current state many features work well and reliably, so give it a shot!